kostasl/zebrafish_tracker/README.md

  * The video begins paused -  use to left mouse clicks to define a new region in the image over which you want to count the larvae.
  * Define the regions of interest using two left mouse click for each region.
 The red box defines the region over which the larvae are counted-tracked and recorded.

+####Control keys for tracker during Run time :
+ * Press p to pause Image. once paused:
+ *  s to save snapshots in CSV outdir pics subfolder.
+ *  2 Left Clicks to define the 2 points of region-of interest for tracking.
+ *  m to show the masked image of the larva against BG.
+ *  t Start Tracking
+ *  q Exit Quit application

+##Output
 The tracker produces N files Vn_XXX.csv - one for each ROI n defined by the order by which the ROI was created.
 First ROI 1, 2nd ROI gets V2_...
 For each ROI n it generates the following three types of file:

 * Vn_pos.csv -> contains summary counts of the number of blobs, and the number of tracks identified on each video frame.